 The complex is renowned for its circular structures, which symbolize heaven, and square bases, which represent the earth.
 These structures reflect ancient Chinese cosmological beliefs.

-The predominant colors, mainly blue and white, enhance the symbolic atmosphere of the site.
-My absolute dream has always been to visit the Temple of Heaven at sunrise, without the hordes of tourists.
+The site’s predominant colors, mainly blue and white, enhance its symbolic atmosphere.
+My absolute dream has always been to visit the Temple of Heaven at sunrise without the hordes of tourists.

 When visiting, don’t miss the Hall of Prayer for Good Harvests and the fascinating Echo Wall, where you can experience the unique acoustics that allow whispers to travel along its length (even if I tried and it didn’t work).